Smart Choices For An Energy Efficient Modular Building

 For a long time, modular construction has been making headlines for its achievements in keeping more construction waste out of our landfills.
 From better inventory management and less material waste to the adaptability and reusability of the final product, modular plays a major role in the movement towards sustainable construction.

 Not only is modular construction leaps and bounds more efficient when it comes to controlling construction waste, it also provides opportunities for energy efficient operations when you take occupancy of your commercial building.
 Many of the green building components listed below allow you to create an energy efficient modular building.
+But before we get onto the bigger measures that we can take, get an analysed report on how much you can save right from the switchboard by performing an energy comparison.

 Windows – Energy efficient windows are designed to maximize solar heat gain in the winter and minimize it in the summer, in addition to lowering air leakage rates.
 They allow your building’s heating and cooling system to operate more efficiently.